Which surgery for vulval cancer?

 - Removing the cancer

-- Removing part of the vulva
+- Removing the whole vulva

 Which surgery for vulval cancer?